fredriko/bert-tensorflow-pytorch-spacy-conversion/README.md

 cp ~/rubert_cased_L-12_H-768_A-12_v1/bert_config.json ~/pytorch-rubert/config.json
 ```

 You now have the files required to use RuBERT in pytorch-transformers.
-The following code snippet is an example of how th PyTorch model can be loaded and used in pytorch-transformers ([source])(src/pytorch_transformers_example.py):
+The following code snippet is an example of how the PyTorch model can be loaded and used in pytorch-transformers ([source])(src/pytorch_transformers_example.py):

 ```
 import torch